CalumSt/Quilts/Decimator/README.md

     Harmonic Noise or "Harshness".
 I think this would be a good feature to add more noise, but needs a better understanding of JUCE's waveshapers to implement.

     "Smoothing".
 How much each sample should be smoothed with subsequent samples using a moving average.

+    Jitter - I think I want to change this to apply random sizing to the downsampling.
+Or this could apply a factor to more than just 1 sample at a time, as it's currently quite harsh.

     GUI.
 I've had some good results with the initial UI, and I'm happier with it compared to a default, but there's a lot more to be done to create a good 'feel'.
 This needs some defining of what I'd like it to look like.
           Some things I'd like to implement/look into: Level meters, joint dials and sliders, resizable graphics, shading Some good plugins I enjoy the GUI of: Ableton default, Goodhertz, Codec